awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-ha-tutorial.md

 1. For **Type**, choose the DB engine that your application uses\.

 1. For **Source**, choose **Custom**, and then type the group ID of the security group\.
 This allows resources in the security group to receive traffic on the database port from other resources in the same group\.
-![\[Edit inbound rules page for a security group in the Amazon EC2 console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/ec2-securitygroup-rds.png)
+![\[Edit the inbound rules for a security group in the Amazon EC2 console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/ec2-securitygroup-rds.png)

 1. Choose **Save**\.